 Recording a cover song (remake) requires that the Artist clear the song(s) by obtaining a Mechanical License to record and release the remakes under the Copyright Act 115.
-Assuming if their author(s) aka rights owners or their assigns (publishers) are still in existence you will need to secure a Mechanical License.
+Assuming their author(s), aka rights owners, or their assigns (publishers), are still in existence, you will need to secure a Mechanical License.
 This can be done in one of two ways:

-- Serve a Notice of Intention (NOI) to use the music works under the compulsory Mechanical Licensing provisions of the act but royalties must be paid the rights owner on a monthly basis with a statement.
+- Serve a Notice of Intention (NOI) to use the music works under the compulsory Mechanical Licensing provisions of the act, and pay royalties to the rights owner on a monthly basis with a statement.

 Old songs and recordings may be public domain (PD) once the statutory time has been reached.
 The Copyright Term Extension Act (CTEA) of 1998 set the following terms for Copyrighted Works:

 - Individual’s Life of the last remaining artist plus 70 years

 - Corporate Authorship is 120 years after creation or 95 years after publication (whichever is shorter)